-Commission studying policing in the District to recommend sweeping changes
+Commission studying policing in D.C. to recommend sweeping changes

 The commission is recommending removing police officers from schools, shifting much of traffic enforcement to the city’s transportation department and restricting all vehicular stops to ones posing immediate threats to public safety.
 The panel is trying to stop a police practice of using traffic stops as a pretext to search for guns or drugs or evidence of other crimes.

-The group will urge police to pause operations of specialized forces, such as the Gun Recovery Unit and crime suppression squads, seen in some District neighborhoods as oppressive.
+The group will urge police to pause operations of specialized forces, such as the Gun Recovery Unit and crime suppression squads, seen in some D.C. neighborhoods as oppressive.
 Contee is studying ways to change the gun squad’s focus from seizing firearms to targeting people using guns in crimes of violence.

-Also on the table is an idea to send behavioral health care workers rather than police to calls for people suffering mental health crises, coupled with a system in which police and counselors respond to some calls together.
+Also on the table is an idea to send behavioral health-care workers rather than police to calls for people suffering mental health crises, coupled with a system in which police and counselors respond to some calls together.
 The idea is to minimize the presence of police, who many say exacerbate rather than calm such situations.

 Other proposals would restrict how officers confront suspected criminals, such as disallowing the practice of police asking people to consent to searches of their cars or other property.
 It would require police to obtain legal probable cause to conduct a search.